Obstruction sequences to homotopy equivalences: Introduction

 \textbf{Theorem \ref{fibrations}.} \textit{Let $X$ be a simply connected topological space and let $F$ be a nilpotent space of finite $\mathbb{Q}$-type.
 A fibration $\xi$ over $X$, with fiber $F_{\mathbb{Q}}$, is trivial up to homotopy if and only if the fibration obtained by extending the scalars fiberwise to $\mathbb{R}$, is trivial up to homotopy.}

-\paragraph{\bf Obstruction sequences to homotopy equivalences} In Section \ref{section2}, we use gauge triviality sequences to study the central deformation problem of this article, that of establishing a homotopy equivalence between algebraic structures encoded by a properad or a colored operad.
-Let $\Omega \C$ be the cobar constructuon of a reduced conipotent dg coproperad $\C$ (resp. colored cooperad) over a $\mathbb{Q}$-algebra $R$.
+\paragraph{\bf Obstruction sequences to homotopy equivalences.} In Section~\ref{section2}, we apply gauge triviality sequences to the main deformation problem considered in this article: determining whether two algebraic structures encoded by a properad or a colored operad are homotopy equivalent.
+Let $R$ be a $\mathbb{Q}$-algebra, let $\C$ be a reduced conilpotent dg coproperad (respectively, a reduced conilpotent colored dg cooperad), and let $\Omega\C$ denote its cobar construction.
+Given two $\Omega\C$-algebras whose underlying complexes have isomorphic cohomology, their transferred structures may be viewed, after choosing such an isomorphism, as Maurer--Cartan elements in a common complete dg Lie algebra $\mathfrak g$.
+The gauge-equivalence degree introduced above then measures, order by order along the filtration of $\mathfrak g$, how far these transferred structures are from being gauge equivalent.
+This yields the following criterion.